delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 **Funding Limits**

-A perpetualc contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
-Thus, at any time, the [fair basis]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-basis-calculation) of a perpetual contract should be similar to a futures contract.
-With this in mind, we cap the fair basis for perpetual swap at -/+0.5%.
-This limit on fair basis results in the same constraint being applied to the Funding Rate.
-Consequently, the Funding rate must always stay between -0.45% and 0.45%.
+A perpetual contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
+Thus, at any time, the [fair basis]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-basis-calculation) of a perpetual contract should be similar to a futures contract which will expire in 8 hours.
+With this in mind, we enforce pretty tight caps on the fair basis for perpetual contracts.
+As of now, most perpetual contracts have funding capped at 0.5%.
+But these caps are subject to change and are availabe in the [contract specifications](https://www.delta.exchange/contracts/).

 **Funding Example**